Since 1984, Puget Soundkeeper has…

-Policy and Civic Engagement: We pursue the Clean Water Act’s goals through active engagement with business, government agencies and citizens.
+Policy and Civic Engagement: We pursue the Clean Water Act’s goals through active engagement with business, government agencies and Puget Sound communities.

 Stewardship and Education: Soundkeeper is committed to stopping pollution at the source.
-We partner with businesses to help reduce pollution and host cleanup and education events to involve citizens in caring for Puget Sound.
+We partner with businesses to help reduce pollution and host cleanup and education events to involve community members in caring for Puget Sound.

 Renamed Puget Soundkeeper Alliance (Soundkeeper) in 1992, the organization was a founding member of the international Waterkeeper Alliance, a national movement founded by Robert F. Kennedy Jr. Today, Waterkeeper Alliance and its member organizations are the fastest growing environmental movement in the world with over 300 licensed Waterkeepers and affiliates on six continents.